Contents

 • Miccosukee Airboat Rides

-• Accommodation: Homestead
+• Staying in Homestead

 Day 5 Flamingo Sea Kayaking